 AJ Park Law Limited, Wellington

-Kieran is trade mark and copyright specialist who enjoys finding pragmatic and cost-effective solutions to sticky issues.
+Kieran is a trade mark and copyright specialist who enjoys finding pragmatic and cost-effective solutions to sticky issues.

 As a principal specialising in trade marks and copyright, Kieran works with a range of companies, advising them on intellectual property (IP) strategy and helping them navigate the intricacies of protecting their IP rights.

 Most of Kieran’s clients are local companies, such as outdoor apparel manufacturers, craft beer brewers, and organic food companies.
 His international clients include well-known multinationals in the electronics, cosmetics and pharmaceutical industries.

 Working with local companies and guiding them around issues and strategy is a favourite aspect of my job.
 I often get to be involved from the very start of the process, which allows us to form close working relationships.